Riminder/hrflow-connectors/CONTRIBUTING.md

     - Use docstrings and type hints in your functions as much as you can, for example:
     ```python
+    from pydantic import Field
+    from typing import Iterator, Optional
+    from ...core.action import PullJobsBaseAction
+    from ...core.utils import HrflowJob
+    from .schemas import MyClientJobDataModel

     class MyConnector():

-        def pull(self) -> Iterator[Dict[str,Any]]:
+        def pull(self) -> Iterator[MyClientJobDataModel]:
             """
-            Pulls all jobs from a specific endpoint
+            Pull all jobs from a specific endpoint

+            Returns:
-            Returns: list of all jobs pulled from specific endpoint
+                Iterator[MyClientJobDataModel]: Iterator of all jobs pulled from specific endpoint in the client job basemodel defined in your schemas file
             """
-            operation
-            operation
+            operation_to_get_data
+            operation_to_get_data
             .....
+            List_of_all_jobs = response.json()
+            job_object_iter = map(MyClientJobDataModel.parse_job, List_of_all_jobs)

-            return List_of_all_jobs
+            return job_object_iter

-        def format(self, data:Dict[str,Any]) -> Dict[str, Any]:
+        def format(self, data:MyClientJobDataModel) -> HrflowJob:
             """
+            Format a MyClientJobDataModel object in a HrflowJob object

-            Formats a job in the specific format
+            Args data:MyClientJobDataModel: a job object in a specific client schema

+            Returns:
-            Args data:Dict[str, Any]: a job in a specific
+                HrflowJob: a hrflow job object model defined in utils.schemas
-            from the list of jobs
-            pulled in `pull` function

-            Returns the job in the specific format
             """
             job = dict()
+            data = data.dict() # converting the basemodel into a dict

             # formatting attributes of the data to the specific format
             # this is just an explanation, elaborate as you see fit.

             job[key] = formatted_data[key]
             #.... and so on
+            job_obj = HrflowJob.parse_obj(job) # Parse a job dict to a HrflowJob model

-            return job
+            return job_obj
     ```
 - Finally, we recommend reading, understanding and testing at least one of the [connectors](https://github.com/Riminder/hrflow-connectors/tree/master/src/hrflow_connectors/connectors) and all its relative tests and docs and imports, it is a facilitating factor for building and implementing connectors and making them more performant and elegant.